 - If you use a shared device, make sure you don’t click “Remember me” when logging in.

-Unlock extra features with Flume, an Instagram app for Mac
+Unlock extra features with Uplet, an Instagram app for Mac

 If you’re googling how to deactivate Instagram because its web version is too limited for you, there’s an app that can save the day.
-It’s called Flume, and it’s the best Instagram client for Mac out there.
+It’s called Uplet, and it’s the best Instagram client for Mac out there.

 Upload photo and video content right from your Mac’s screen.
-Click on the photo icon in the bottom left corner of Flume to open the upload window.
-Drag in or select your photo/video and click Upload.
+Click on the upload button and select the location you want to browse.
+Or, drag your photo/video in.
 That’s it.
 A lifesaver if you use Mac for editing your visuals.
 Instead of transferring photos and videos to a phone, you’ll be able to post directly to Instagram.